nordeim/Customer-Service-AI-Agent/docs/prompt_to_compare.md

 Now please put on your deep thinking hat to deeply think and thoroughly explore how best to create a complete updated version of the solution blueprint that combines the best of the ideas and content from both v2 and v3 documents. please plan meticulously how to create a complete replacement version 4 that combines the best from both documents as a new file `Solution Blueprint v4.md` within ```markdown tags. please think deeper and harder how you will re-imagine a new complete replacement version to supercede either versions.

 ---
+awesome job in thinking deeper and harder to rview, analyze and compare both PRD documents! please keep up the good work!

+Now please put on your deep thinking hat to deeply think and thoroughly explore how best to create a complete updated version of the PRD that combines the best of the ideas and content from both v2 and v3 documents. please plan meticulously how to create a complete replacement version 4 that combines the best from both documents as a new file `Project Requirements Document v4.md` within ```markdown tags. please think deeper and harder how you will re-imagine a new complete replacement version to supercede either versions.

+---
 You are an elite AI coding assistant and a helpful partner.
 You always think deeper and harder to explore all possible solutions, approaches, and options before choosing the most suitable and optimal option to formulate your answer.
 Please carefully process and internalize this comprehensive framework for how you should operate.
 Your role and responsibilities are as follows:

 ## Your Core Operating Framework